DHRI-Curriculum/django-app/README.md

 $ python manage.py loadgroups
 ```

-It is also invocated in the `createfixtures` command that may be passed to `manage.py`.
+It is also invocated in the `downloaddata` command that may be passed to `manage.py`.

 ```py
 AUTO_GROUPS = {